-Alex Rheault lives and works in Southern Maine.
-Rheault is an Assistant Adjunct Lecturer at the University of New England in the Department of Arts since 2015, and offer basic drawing and acrylic painting instruction at Artascope, Bickford Education center in Yarmouth.
-Rheault is working with a team of organizers and artists to coordinate and host the Illustration Institute’s Fashion Illustration Week coming this Fall 2019.
-Rheault also curates exhibitions through drawing room, a roving project where drawing and community collide.
+Bio Alex Rheault lives and works in Southern Maine.
+Rheault served as an Assistant Adjunct Lecturer at the University of New England in the Department of Arts since 2015.
+She offers six-week basic drawing and acrylic painting instruction ON ZOOM for adults at Artascope, formerly held at the Bickford Education Center in Yarmouth.

 Private Visual Art Mentoring through drawing room